These SLO County clubs took nearly $400,000 from the NRA in six years

 “The university did not receive or accept such a gift,” he wrote in an email.

-She said the club is not currently seeking NRA grants, but they haven’t discussed as a club whether they will in the future.
+She said the club is not currently seeking NRA grants but they haven’t discussed whether they will in the future.
 She noted that the club is not politically active.

 The association’s president, Bill Plumber, said Tuesday that the grants go to fund several of the association’s most popular courses and activities.

-Plumber said the money received in recent years has paid for range upkeep, wheelchair accessibility, Eagle Scout projects, hunter safety classes and pheasant hunts for kids.
+Of the money received in recent years, Plumber said it’s paid for range upkeep, wheelchair accessibility, Eagle Scout projects, hunter safety classes and pheasant hunts for kids.
 Plumber also noted funds go to a popular once-a-month introductory firearm safety and shooting course for women, which he said is usually booked about five months in advance.

 Plumber said the NRA Foundation prioritizes funding for projects related to gun safety and designed for women and children.